spiral/docs/grpc/configuration.md

 ```

 ### Watch the Service
-You can control the memory consumption of GRPC workers same way as for other services:
+You can control the memory consumption of GRPC workers the same way as for other services:

 ```yaml
 limit: